 The move to Datchet

-It seems that it was Emily’s parents who moved to Datchet first, with homes in both London and Datchet.
+It was Emily’s parents, Harry and Isabella, who moved to Datchet first.
+They had homes in both London and Datchet.
 In Kelly’s Directories 1903 and 1907, a Mrs Ward was living at 5 The Avenue.
 (No first initial is given so we can’t be sure it was Emily’s mother but, in the 1910 Directory, a Mrs B Ward was at Holmcroft, 59 Montagu Road, and no longer at The Avenue.
 The family was also at this address in the 1911 census.)

 Emily and her mother joined in the Empire Day celebrations in the village in 1910.
 An account of the event was reported in the Slough Observer.

 In April 1911, on the night of the census, Emily and her husband Henry were at Holmcroft, with her brother, John Ward, another visitor, and three servants.
 No one was listed as ‘head of the household’; Emily, Henry and John were described as daughter, son-in-law, and son, indicating the absence of a parent.
-In the same census, Emily’s father, Harry Brocks Ward, was at 18 Ashley Gardens; a very large flat in Westminster, but her mother, Isabella, hasn’t been found in that census.
+In the same census, Emily’s father, Harry Brocks Ward, was at 18 Ashley Gardens; a very large flat in Westminster.
+Her mother, Isabella, hasn’t been found in the 1911 census.
 She was possibly unwell and receiving care somewhere; she died a few months later and her death was registered in Eton.
 (Emily’s father died in London in 1921.)

 War is declared

 By 1914 and the outbreak of war, Emily and Henry were living at Hornecliffe, 40 Montagu Road.
 Henry joined the Army Ordnance Depot and left for France in November 1915.
 He rose from the rank of Lieutenant to Captain (c1916) and, after the war, was awarded the British War Medal, Victory Medal and 1914-15 Star.